zzulueta/mslearn-ai-agents/index.md

 layout: home
 ---

-# Build Azure AI Agents
+# Develop Azure AI Agents

 The following quickstart exercises are designed to provide you with a hands-on learning experience in which you'll explore common tasks that developers do when building AI agents on Microsoft Azure.